Praxis-Emergent/islandjs-rails/UPGRADING.md

 - 🚀 **Modern tooling** - built for ES modules and modern JavaScript

 ### Troubleshooting

+**Build fails with "@vitejs/plugin-react resolved to an ESM file"**:
+Add `"type": "module"` to your `package.json`.
+Vite's TypeScript config requires ESM support.

 **Build fails with "vite not found"**:
 ```bash